kyleshank/docs/utility-types.md

 Utility Types
 =============

-Plugins can supply custom utility types for the Utilities section by supplying a class that implements `craft\base\UtilityInterface`.
+Plugins can provide custom utility types for the Utilities section by creating a class that implements `craft\base\UtilityInterface`.

 As a convenience, you can extend `craft\base\Utility`, which provides a base utility type implementation.